dapper91/pydantic-xml/docs/source/pages/data-binding/models.rst

 Root model
 **********

-Root model is bound the root xml element with the tag matching the model ``tag`` or class name.
+Root model is bound to the root xml element with the tag matching the model ``tag`` or class name.
 If the corresponding element not found :py:class:`pydantic_xml.ParsingError` exception is raised.

 .. grid:: 2